Reference

 > (+)

-Modules are searched in the lib/mnml directory of the installation prefix or in the MNML_MODULE_PATH environment variable.
+Modules are searched in the lib/mnml directory of the installation prefix or

 Return value

-In the first form, return the result of the last evaluated operation in the list.
+list.
 In the second and third form, return the list of loaded symbols.
-On error, NIL is returned.
+On error,

 Example